 sudo iptables -A INPUT -j REJECT --reject-with icmp-host-prohibited

 Debian does not save iptables rules by default.
-Use iptables-persistent
+Use iptables-persistent to retain them across reboots:

 sudo apt install iptables-persistent